nextensio/docs/content/en/Architecture/routing/_index.md

 AppGroup-do@awesomecustomer.com (or AppGroup-DCA@awesomecustomer.com and AppGroup-DCB@awesomecustomer.com
 as mentioned earlier).
 The former will be used to connect from amazon DC to nextensio gateways, and the latter to connect from digital ocean DC.
-In each of these AppGroup IDs, the service (application) URLs are prefixed by "aws" or "do"
+In each of these AppGroup IDs, the application URL is prefixed by "aws" or "do".

 So this is how we can logically think of how routing happens